MorrisGlr/creative/README.md

 - A media stream that lets the work unfold sequentially.
 - A shared visual language that keeps the portfolio coherent while allowing each series to feel distinct.

+Each image surfaces its own color vocabulary — a thin bar of dominant tones extracted from the photograph itself, placed beneath it.
+The palette comes from the image, not from an editorial choice, so it shifts with every work.

 For unreleased work, I use catalog placeholders labeled `Held for Submission`.
 These are intentionally designed cards rather than empty pages, so visitors can understand that a project exists in the series even when the full work cannot be published yet.

 ## What "Held for Submission" Means